How to Ditch the Dongle With These 4 Conference Room Wireless Displays

 Proprietary Wireless Display Solutions

 There are a variety of competing standards for wirelessly streaming content and mirroring a device’s screen.
-Because of this, you can only share to and from specific devices, and some technologies can require a bigger learning curve for end users in the meeting room.
-With proprietary solutions, everyone who wants to present must download a proprietary software app — which if you think about it, is kind of like a software dongle.
+Because of this, you can only share to and from specific devices, and some technologies can require a bigger learning curve for end users in the conference room.
+With proprietary solutions, everyone who wants to wirelessly share their presentation must download a proprietary software app — which if you think about it, is kind of like a software dongle.

 True Wireless Media Sharing

 Connect the wireless receiver to the internet and you open up the ability to pair your laptop directly to the receiver without the assistance of a dedicated transmitter.
-This helps provide a more consistent experience for companies embracing BYOD policies by enabling anyone in the room to open up their browser and start sharing their media.
+This helps provide a more consistent experience for companies embracing BYOD policies by enabling team members in the room to open up their browser and start wirelessly screen sharing their media in real time.

 We live in a world where grown adults have to carry around dongle pouches full of input accessories just to stay connected.
 And for that, I’m very excited about the future of wireless media sharing with Lifesize Share™.